-She nodded affirmatively.
+She nodded affirmative.
 I too began to cry.
 She tried to explain.

 "I try help family.
 We no longer owe store man money.
 We get free spam, eat good.
 Tatay, Ina happy.”

-“Mom, how long, how long did you let the shopman give your family free food?”
+“Mom, how long, how long did the shopman give food?”